kaden-weber/markdown-resume-builder-html-pdf/README.md

 # Resume Builder
-Easily create an html resume by editing readme files and compiling with `pandoc`.
+Easily create an html resume by editing the markdown files in the content folder

 Use `bash create.sh` to update index.html and result.pdf with new changes.

+Compiles with `pandoc`

 Uses `weasyprint` to create PDFs.